|Apache | POI||

 Apache POI - the Java API for Microsoft Documents

-The Apache POI team is pleased to announce the release of 3.10-FINAL.
-Featured are significant performance improvements and numerous bug fixes.
-See the release notes for more details.
+The Apache POI team is pleased to announce the release of 3.11-beta3.
+Featured are a handful of new areas of functionality, and numerous bug fixes.

 See the downloads page for more details.